SBES-Approach-Realtime-MApps/ApproachRealtimeSyncSBES25/MSReservation/README.md

 - General and specific search for <b>residents</b>;
 - General and specific search for <b>rentable areas</b>;

+Residents do not have insertion, update, or removal endpoints because their data is replicated from another microservice (MSResident).

+Rentable areas do not have insertion, update, or removal endpoints because their data is replicated from another microservice (MSCondominium)

 Implementation details are as follows:
 - OpenJDK 21
 - SpringFramework 3.4.4